ndd99/academic-regalia-loan-app/Documentation/Deployment.md

 ]);
 ```
 ### Most Vulnerable Components:
-* Listing items with lots of notes will break the dashboard.
+* A listing with lots of notes can break the view item page.
-* With our migration to cakePHP 4, password hashing no longer works at the moment.
+* The messaging system allows for the user to message their own account which should not happen and will be fixed in later iterations.